-With Prefect 2.0, your functions are your flows.
-Prefect 2.0 automatically detects your flows and tasks without the need to define a rigid DAG structure.
+With Prefect 2, your functions are your flows and tasks.
+Prefect 2 automatically detects your flows and tasks without the need to define a rigid DAG structure.
 While use of tasks is encouraged to provide you the maximum visibility into your workflows, they are no longer required.
 You can add a single

 @flow decorator to your main function to transform any Python script into a Prefect workflow.
 The built-in SQLite database automatically tracks all your locally executed flow runs.
-As soon as you start Prefect Orion and open the Prefect UI in your browser (or authenticate your CLI with your Prefect Cloud workspace), you can see all your locally executed flow runs in the UI without having to spin up any additional components such as agents.
+As soon as you start Prefect Orion and open the Prefect UI in your browser (or authenticate your CLI with your Prefect Cloud workspace), you can see all your locally executed flow runs in the UI.
+You don't even need to start an agent.

-- Additionally, you can create a deployment to schedule and execute your flow on remote infrastructure, with the infrastructure being defined by a
+- You can create a deployment to on remote infrastructure, where the run environment is defined by a reusable infrastructure block.

-Prefect 2.0 eliminates ambiguities in many ways.
-On the one hand, there is no more confusion between Prefect Core and Prefect Server — Prefect 2.0 unifies those into a single product.
+Prefect 2 eliminates ambiguities in many ways.
+For example. there is no more confusion between Prefect Core and Prefect Server — Prefect 2 unifies those into a single open source product.
 This product is also much easier to deploy with no requirement for Docker or docker-compose.

-In Prefect 1.0, there were many ways you could implement caching, which was confusing to many users.
-Prefect 2.0 resolves those ambiguities by providing a single cache_key_fn function paired with
+In Prefect 1, there are several confusing ways you could implement caching.
+Prefect 2 resolves those ambiguities by providing a single cache_key_fn function paired with